 Over the years, with some regularity, an old bottle of cognac has been ‘discovered’ that is claimed to be the oldest bottle of cognac in the world.
 How reliable is this?
 This is a difficult matter and below I give some explanation as to why.

-So bottles of cognac from well before that time, let’s say from the 18th century, was first kept in wooden barrels before being bottled.
+So cognac from well before that time, let’s say from the 18th century, was first kept in wooden barrels before being bottled.
 There was no careful registration in those days.
 Also, it was not common to keep cognac for decades, as money had to be made.

 So if a bottle of cognac is found from, say, 1715, and it has a brand name of AE Dor or Jules Robin to name just two companies that were not founded until the 19th century, then these companies must have found old barrels of cognac somewhere and must have been able to trace what the distillation date was.
 Of course, it is now impossible to verify how reliable that data is.
 Especially if those companies no longer exist, like Jules Robin.